 Sports betting was made legal on the 1st September 2019 and has made over $200 million on a monthly basis, especially in the 2020 football season.
 Though it took a few months for people to make their first bet, it became a hugely wide market later on down the road.
 Thousands of sportsbook companies have made their way to Indiana, with a business-friendly atmosphere to encourage betters to visit more often.

 On March 9 2020, Illinois started to legalize betting and allowed online betting as well a few months later in June.
 It’s no surprise as Illinois is one of the states which are sports fanatics, so every sports fan will flock over to any retail or online sportsbook.
-However, there are several fees or taxes charged upon betting, which caused betters to be reluctant when betting.
+However, there are several fees or taxes charged upon betting, which causes betters to be reluctant when betting.
 Betters are also required to register at any retail sportsbook before they are allowed to place their bets online.
 This option is not required during the Covid-19 pandemic though, so betters are able to bet online without having the need to register physically.

 New Jersey also offers full mobile betting options after they brought up a sports gambling issue to the Supreme Court in which they won to legalize sports betting.
 Most of the bets are placed online, although there are physical retail books located at Meadowlands and Atlantic City.
 After all, it is much easier to go online and place your bets compared to going to the retail store in person.
 In this state, they brought in more than $4.5 billion just on sports betting alone.
 Can you imagine that?
 If you want to try your hand in sports betting, New Jersey is definitely the state you should visit.

-Though New York only allows physical sportsbooks, in January 6th 2021, there has been some talks on legalizing online sports betting entirely as it has potential revenue income.
+Though New York only allows physical sportsbooks, on January 6th 2021, there has been some talks on legalizing online sports betting entirely as it has potential revenue income.
 Moreover, studies have shown that New York could possibly be losing at least $200 million solely because they did not legalize online sports betting.
 However, New York might consider allowing mobile sports betting in the upcoming months as it is in the discussion.
 Let’s hope they will since New Yorkers are mad fans of sports and gaming.